Emily Hobhouse: Bloemfontein Concentration Camp

 Hobhouse arrived at the camp at Bloemfontein on 24 January 1901 and was shocked by the conditions she encountered:

 They went to sleep without any provision having been made for them and without anything to eat or to drink.
 I saw crowds of them along railway lines in bitterly cold weather, in pouring rain–hungry, sick, dying and dead.
 Soap was not dispensed.
 The water supply was inadequate.
 No bedstead or mattress was procurable.
 Fuel was scarce and had to be collected from the green bushes on the opes of the kopjes (small hills) by the people themselves.
 The rations were extremely meagre and when, as I frequently experienced, the actual quantity dispensed fell short of the amount prescribed, it simply meant famine.

-What most distressed Hobhouse was the sufferings of the undernourished children.
-Diseases such as measles, bronchitis, pneumonia, dysentery and typhoid had invaded the camp with fatal results.
-The very few tents were not enough to house the one or more sick persons, most of them children.
-In the collection Stemme uit die Verlede (Voices from the Past), she recalled the plight of Lizzie van Zyl (1894–1901), the daughter of a Boer combatant who refused to surrender.
-The girl died at the Bloemfontein camp.
-According to Hobhouse, the girl was treated harshly and placed on the lowest rations.
-After a month, she was moved to the new hospital about 50 kilometres away from the concentration camp, suffering from starvation.
-Unable to speak English, she was labelled an "idiot" by the hospital staff, who were unable to understand her.
-One day she started calling for her mother.
-An Afrikaner woman, Mrs Botha, went over to comfort her and to tell her she would see her mother again, but "was brusquely interrupted by one of the nurses who told her not to interfere with the child as she was a nuisance".